pookjw/NightPatch/README.md

 ## How to revert using backup

-You can revert using backup located at /Library/NightPatch.
+You can revert using backup located on /Library/NightPatch.
 (NightPatch creates backup automatically when you patch your macOS) Enter this command on Terminal **without $**.

 `$ cd /tmp; curl -s -o NightPatch.zip https://codeload.github.com/pookjw/NightPatch/zip/master; unzip -o -qq NightPatch.zip; cd NightPatch-master; chmod +x NightPatch.sh; ./NightPatch.sh --revert`